Hudbay Minerals Inc. (HBM): A Technical Analysis

 HBM) stock’s latest price update

-Hudbay Minerals Inc. (NYSE: HBM) has experienced a decline in its stock price by -2.90 compared to its previous closing price of 5.18.
-However, the company has seen a gain of 2.03% in its stock price over the last five trading days.
+Hudbay Minerals Inc. (NYSE: HBM)’s stock price has gone rise by 2.64 in comparison to its previous close of 4.54, however, the company has experienced a -10.21% decrease in its stock price over the last five trading days.

 HBM’s Market Performance

-Hudbay Minerals Inc. (HBM) has seen a 2.03% rise in stock performance for the week, with a -2.52% decline in the past month and a -5.27% plunge in the past quarter.
-The volatility ratio for the week is 4.91%, and the volatility levels for the past 30 days are at 4.45% for HBM.
-The simple moving average for the last 20 days is -1.92% for HBM’s stock, with a simple moving average of 4.15% for the last 200 days.
+Hudbay Minerals Inc. (HBM) has seen a -10.21% fall in stock performance for the week, with a -13.38% decline in the past month and a -7.91% plunge in the past quarter.
+The volatility ratio for the week is 5.58%, and the volatility levels for the past 30 days are at 4.38% for HBM.
+The simple moving average for the past 20 days is -8.24% for HBM’s stock, with a -3.80% simple moving average for the past 200 days.

-Volatility was left at 4.45%, however, over the last 30 days, the volatility rate increased by 4.91%, as shares sank -3.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.82% upper at present.
+Volatility was left at 4.38%, however, over the last 30 days, the volatility rate increased by 5.58%, as shares sank -8.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.73% lower at present.

-During the last 5 trading sessions, HBM rose by +2.03%, which changed the moving average for the period of 200-days by +49.70% in comparison to the 20-day moving average, which settled at $5.12.
-In addition, Hudbay Minerals Inc. saw -0.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBM fell by -10.21%, which changed the moving average for the period of 200-days by +34.29% in comparison to the 20-day moving average, which settled at $5.06.
+In addition, Hudbay Minerals Inc. saw -8.09% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HBM